rehierl/html-outliner-spec/issue-associations.md

 to the implied sections they create because these heading element represent the headings of their sections.

+<h4 id="type-4-current-section">current section</h4>

+When entering the first heading element inside some sectioning element element, this heading will be used as the heading for the first inner section of the sectioning element.
+The `current section` variable will remain set to that first inner section.

+When entering further heading elements, new implied sections will be created and the `current section` variable will be changed to reference these new sections.

+When exiting a heading element, the `current section` variable will remain as is;
+i.e. it will keep referencing the section of the heading element being exited.

+NOTE - With regards to [type 5](#type-5), all cases work as intended.
+That is, other nodes will be associated with the section of the last heading element.

 <!-- ======================================================================= -->
 <h3 id="type-5">Type 5) Associate node X with 'current section'</h3>